Is social investment more expensive than mainstream commercial lending?

 - Demonstration of social impact

 - Information about your management team and your board’s skills

-Many social enterprises and charities who have been through this process admit that it was tough but necessary and as a result they felt that their organisation was strengthened through the experience.
+Many social enterprises and charities who have been through this process admit that it was tough but necessary.
+As a result, they felt that their organisation was strengthened through the experience.
 If you feel the information that is being asked for is excessive don’t be afraid to ask why it is needed.
 Read more about the due diligence process here.